Sportpark Eschen-Mauren

 Sportpark Eschen-Mauren is a multi-sport complex in Eschen, Liechtenstein.
-It is currently used mostly for football matches and is the home ground of USV Eschen/Mauren as well as Liechtenstein national youth football teams.
+It is used mostly for football matches and is the home ground of USV Eschen/Mauren as well as Liechtenstein national youth football teams.
 It was the national stadium of Liechtenstein national football team until 1998 when the Rheinpark Stadion in Vaduz opened.
 Sportpark Eschen-Mauren, opened in 1975, has 500 covered seats and a total capacity of 2000.

 The stadium featured three group stage matches at the 2003 UEFA European Under-19 Championship and six group stage matches at the 2010 UEFA European Under-17 Championship.